 Another part is the mechanical piece.
 It is the outer part of the slip ring and is responsible for housing the electrical part.
 It has the protection, grade, weight, and dimensions of the slip ring.
 What makes this slip ring stand out is the brushes it has.
 Before you buy any electrical slip ring, you must learn about the brushes.

 Electrical Slip Ring Brushes

 The brushes in a slip ring are very important because they are the ones responsible for transferring the current from the rotating part to the conductive device.
-In this slip ring, manufacturers use three different technologies in making them.
+These slip ring, manufacturers use three different technologies in making them.
 The technologies are:

-- Composite: It is where manufacturers use carbon graphite and sometimes metal to increase the current carrying capacity.
-The brushes that resemble brushed electric motors are suitable in places where a customer wants to transmit high current and RMP.
+- Composite: It is where manufacturers use carbon graphite and sometimes metal to increase the current-carrying capacity.
+The brushes that resemble brushed electric motors are suitable in places where a customer wants to transmit high currents and RMP.

 - Monofilament: The brushes are partially wrapped around the slip ring at the channel point.
 What makes them different from composite is that they are of precious metals like silver, gold, or palladium and are prevalent in low current that needs clear transmission and minimal contact friction.

 - Polyfillament: They, too are of precious metals.
 Also, they wrap partially around the slip ring, but what makes them different is that they include multiple contacts per channel.
 They provide minimal contact, friction, and noise.
 Besides, they are suitable for carrying sensitive analog signals and data at higher rates for cost-effectiveness.